Manaslu Circuit with Tsum Valley Trek

 Includes

-• Kathmandu- Macchakhola, Dharapani - Kathmandu by bus
+• Kathmandu- Macchakhola, Dharapani - Kathmandu by local bus

 • Accommodation at Lodges/Tea Houses during the Trek (Twin- Sharing)